 Navigate the sea-sculpted coast of the South Shore past weathered fishing villages, the UNESCO World Heritage site of Old Town Lunenburg, beaches & bays, and 40+ lighthouses - including the famous beacon at Peggy’s Cove.

 Discover privateering legends, tales of pirate treasure, and artisans who craft treasures of their own.
 Visit Kejimkujik National Park and come face to history with Mi’kmaq petroglyphs and see the stars like you didn’t think was possible, in the Dark Sky Preserve.

 Yarmouth & Acadian Shores

 Squint through the fog and you might see a ghost ship on the horizon.
-Or maybe it’s just a lobster boat, because in the Yarmouth & Acadian Shore region, both the English and French have long earned a living from the unforgiving ocean.
+Or maybe it’s just a lobster boat, because in the Yarmouth & Acadian Shore region, both the English and French have long earned a living fishing from the unforgiving ocean.

 Walk a day in their rubber boots at one of many ‘Living Wharves’ where real-life fishermen show you how they make their haul.
 Afterwards, reward your hard work with fresh seafood and traditional Acadian dishes.